 - Any additional documents requested from the company

-- An annotated copy of your CV
+- An annotated copy of your resume

 - An annotated copy of the job description